 In addition to using HR for mathematical discovery tasks, we have addressed the question of whether Automated Theory Formation can be used to enhance other AI techniques.
-HR is a machine learning system, but it has been used in two applications to automated theorem proving, as described in sections 7.1 and 7.2, and an application to constraint
+HR is a machine learning system, but it has been used in two applications to automated theorem proving, as described in Sections 7.1 and 7.2, and an application to constraint solving, as described in Section 7.3.
+Each of these applications have a mathematical bias, hence they are suitable for inclusion here.

 7.1.
-Differentiating Automated Theorem Provers
+Differentiating automated theorem provers

-Working with Geoff Sutcliffe, we used HR to generate first order theorems for the TPTP library (Sutcliffe and Suttner, 1998).
+Working with Geoff Sutcliffe, we used HR to generate first order theorems for the TPTP library (Sutcliffe & Suttner, 1998).
 This library is used to compare automated theorem provers: given a certain amount of time for each theorem, how many theorems each prover can prove is assessed.
 The task was to generate theorems which differentiate the theorem provers, i.e., find association rules which can be proved by some, but not all, of a set of provers.
 This was a descriptive induction task, and we ran HR as an any-time algorithm, until it had produced a certain number of theorems.
-As described in (Zimmer et al., 2002), we linked HR to three provers (Bliksem, E, and Spass) via the MathWeb software bus (Franke and Kohlhase, 1999) and ran HR until it had produced 12,000 equivalence theorems and each prover had attempted to prove them.
+As described in Zimmer et al. (2002), we linked HR to three provers (Bliksem, E, and Spass) via the MathWeb software bus (Franke & Kohlhase, 1999) and ran HR until it had produced 12,000 equivalence theorems and each prover had attempted to prove them.
 In general, the provers found the theorems easy to prove, with each proving roughly all but 70 theorems.
 However, it was an important result that, for each prover, HR found at least one theorem which that prover could not prove, but the others could.
 In other experiments, we didn't use the provers, and the time saving enabled us to produce more than 40,000 syntactically distinct conjectures in 10 minutes.
 184 of these were judged by Geoff Sutcliffe to be of sufficient calibre to be added to the TPTP library.
 The following is an example group theory theorem which was added:

-$$\forall x, y \ ((\exists z \ (z^{-1} = x \land z y = x) \land \exists u, v \ (x u = y \land v x = u \land v^{-1} = x))$$

-$$\leftrightarrow (\exists a, b \ (inv(a) = x \land a y = x) \land b y = x \land inv(b) = y))$$
+$$\forall x, y ((\exists z (z^{-1} = x \land z y = x) \land \exists u, v (x u = y \land v x = u \land v^{-1} = x)) \leftrightarrow (\exists a, b (inv(a) = x \land a y = x) \land b y = x \land inv(b) = y))$$